blkFinch/blkfinch.github.io/_notes/- Evergreen -/What is Magic.md

 ---
 #todo _my thoughts on this have changed, I now believe magic to be a living art just like dance or painting or any other mundane art.
 It implements common techniques ([[A taxonomy of Magical Techniques|Magical Technique]]) to achieve various goals both practical and aesthetic.
 Its modern practitioners push the art forward and are in conversation with the practitioners of the past see [[Magic as an Academic Field]]_

+__Magic is a word which describes any process through which a non material form is made manifest into material reality__

+#todo _my thoughts on this have changed, I now believe magic to be a living art just like dance or painting or any other mundane art.
+It implements common techniques ([[A taxonomy of Magical Techniques|Magical Technique]]) to achieve various goals both practical and aesthetic.
+Its modern practitioners push the art forward and are in conversation with the practitioners of the past see [[Magic as an Academic Field]]_

 My personal theory currently is [[Magic is the art of making a true Decision]]

 Many magicians have answered in different ways but we can see certain patterns emerge: